 As pork producers improved feeding and breeding practices to deliver leaner pork, in tandem with industry-wide efforts covering food safety, the Department of Agriculture decided it was time to make a change.
 The guidelines for pork now mirror doneness temperature advice for other meats.

 The new USDA recommended temperature for pork is a significant 15°F (8°C) less than what was previously recommended, and will typically yield a finished product that is pinker than most home cooks are accustomed to.
 The new 145°F (63°C) recommended internal temperature (followed by a recommended 3-minute rest) might find you tossing out Grandma’s old recipes in favor of more juicy, tender and flavorful chops, loins and roasts.
 Interestingly enough, chef recommended temperatures and leading cookbooks have been suggesting cooking pork to 145°F (63°C) internal temperature for years.

 Pink Pork is Safe to Eat!

 Research performed by the National Pork Board has found that most at-home chefs have a tendency to overcook common cuts of pork, for fear of serving unsafe, undercooked pork.
 This overcooking results in tough, dry cuts of meat that will need to be doused with sauce to compensate for their lack of moisture.

-These new guidelines will help alleviate some of the stigma associated with perceived undercooked pork and help people enjoy this “other white meat” at its most flavorful, juicy—and safe—temperature.
+These new pork temperature guidelines will help alleviate some of the stigma associated with perceived undercooked pork and help people enjoy this “other white meat” at its most flavorful, juicy—and safe—temperature.

 Ground Pork Temperature